First Setup

 - 2The bot posts a dashboard.
 They pick a build from the dropdown.

-- 4The bot OCR-reads the screenshots, scores them, and shows a full breakdown of matches, near-misses, and missing items.
+- 4The bot parses the evidence, scores it against the selected spec, and shows a breakdown of matches, partial matches, misses, and review notes.

-- 5If the score hits the verified threshold, the bot assigns the verified role (if configured).
-If not, the member can try again with better screenshots or updated gear.
+- 5If the score hits the verified threshold, the bot assigns the verified role if configured.
+If not, the member can try again with updated gear, clearer evidence, or the correct export format.

 What's Next

-Now that you're up and running, here are some things to explore:
+Now that you are up and running, here are some things to explore:

 - Understand the build system to get the most out of your gear specs